-Dissolved solids and particles entering a boiler through the make-up water will remain behind when steam is generated.
-During operation the concentration of solids builds up and finally a concentration level is reached where operation of the boiler becomes impossible.
+Dissolved solids and particles in the make-up water will remain in the boiler when steam is generated.
+During operation the total dissolved solids (TDS) builds up finally reaching a concentration level where the operation of the boiler becomes impossible.

 If solids are not purged from the boiler they can lead to

-Chemical treatments and continuous surface blowdowns are commonly used to eliminate solids at the same rate as they are added from make up water.
+Chemical treatments and continuous surface blowdowns are commonly used to eliminate solids at the same rate as they are added from the feed water.

 - short frequent blowdowns are more effective in removing boiler water sludge than

 Note that blowdown tanks are required by the Uniform Plumbing Code (UPC)1) and Uniform Mechanical Code (UMC)1) Codes on any hi-pressure installations exceeding 15 psig.

 1) The International Association of Plumbing and Mechanical Officials (IAPMO) develops the Uniform Plumbing Code (UPC) which is widely adopted in western United States.